wtbates99/StockPrice-Predictor/README.md

 # MLTSK (Machine Learning Trader SciKitlearn)

+## Purpose
+MLTSK is designed to be a template that can be used to make stock predicitons using machine learning through the library scikit-learn.
+We will collect and clean historical stock data using pandas and yFinance, after which we will apply several scikit-learn classifiers and regression models to discover relationships between stock fundamentals and the subsequent daily change of closing price.

+I do **NOT** recommend live trading based off of predictions from this exact code; however, you can make the changes needed to make this deployable.
+This is *purely* an educational project, and data may be deceptive -- trade at your **OWN** risk **ALWAYS**!
+#### Overview
+The overall workflow to use machine learning to make stocks prediction is as follows:

+1. Acquire historical fundamental data – these are the features or predictors
+2. Acquire historical stock price data – this is will make up the dependent variable, or label (what we are trying to predict).
+3. Preprocess data
+4. Use a machine learning model to learn from the data
+5. Acquire current fundamental data
+6. Generate predictions from current fundamental data

+This is a very generalised overview, but in principle this is all you need to build a fundamentals-based ML stock predictor.

 ## pip dependencies install:
 #### Navigate to file location and then run:
   * WINDOWS: py -m pip install -r requirements.txt